GabrielJobert/Simulation_paper---Effect_of_missing_data_on_K-means_performance---MATH60603A_STATISTICAL_LEARNING/README.md

   - `dplyr`: For data manipulation.

 ## File Structure
-- **SImulation Paper.Rmd**: The main R Markdown file containing the study, code, and documentation.
+- **Simulation Paper.Rmd**: The main R Markdown file containing the study, code, and documentation.
+- **HTML version** : The paper in plain word from the RMD file in html version (prefer reading this version than the pdf one).
+- **PDF version** : Paper in plain word in PDF version.

 ## How to Use
 1. Ensure you have R and the necessary libraries installed.